 With stunning views of Mt.
 Adams from the meadow at Roots Rise farm, you’ll be pitching your tent in a pretty picturesque spot.
 That’s not the only option, campers also choose the shady oak or pine grove, or if you are tentless, then there is also a fully equipped trailer to stay in.

 The location is pretty good too.
-It is about a 20-minute drive to the Hood River, and just 5 minutes to the Klickitat River, with wineries and natural attractions.
+It is about a 20-minute drive to Hood River’s Fruit Loop and just 5 minutes to the Klickitat River, with wineries and natural attractions.

 Animal lovers can make friends with the dogs, cats, chickens, and pigs that wander around the farm, so if you find a furry friend joining you in the night, embrace it as part of the experience!